CiaranMoran27/Testing/Project/README.md

 <br/>

-- __Un-Grouped Petal Data__: Looking at the density plots of the blue histograms in fig X it becomes apparent that although the petal length and width distribution curves do have a degree of symmetry, they do not exhibit the bell curve “normal” distribution.
+- __Un-grouped Petal Data__: Looking at the density plots of the blue histograms in fig X it becomes apparent that although the petal length and width distribution curves do have a degree of symmetry, they do not exhibit the bell curve “normal” distribution.
 These distributions instead, are typically referred to as bimodal as there is two local maximums present [Ye 2020].
 This distribution often occuers when there is more than one population or class of data in the master data.
 In light of this the data was grouped by species using the Seaborn library's grouping variable called “hue”, which seperated the histogram into its three individual species classes. <br/>

 <br/>